openaps/docs/docs/docs/While You Wait For Gear/monitoring-OpenAPS.md

 * Download “Termius SSH Shell/Console/Terminal” from iPhone app store

 * Set up a new “host” in the app with the following information.
-Remeber, you will need to setup a new "host" for every rig and every wifi connection that you will use to connect.
+Remember, you will need to setup a new "host" for every rig and every wifi connection that you will use to connect.
 For example, I have three rigs that I regularly connect to on my home wifi network; edison1 (the rig my daughter regularly wears), edison2 (the rig we keep in her bedroom), and edison3 (the rig we keep in the living room).
 Since my daughter's mobile rig (edison1) can sometimes need to be accessed while we are on the road, I also have a host setup for when her rig is connected to my phone's hotspot.

 ```
 Alias:     enter a name that will remind you which rig and what network (such as rig name @ home wifi, iphone hotspot, or mifi device since each connection will have a unique IP address)